Skip to main content

-This website was developed to help catalog our inventory of lapidary slabs.
-We do not offer any slabs for sale at this time.
+This website was developed to catalog our lapidary slab inventory; we do not currently offer slabs for sale.

 What are lapidary slabs?